 Moreover, an accidental oil leak, oil spill, or sub-surface vent formation could potentially contaminate freshwater resources and lead to health issues for the surrounding regions.

-Moreover, once an oil well is drained off all resources and capped, the rig will have to be dismantled and scrapped.
+Moreover, once an oil well is drained of all resources and capped, the rig must be dismantled and scrapped.
 The cost of changing location is far too great.

-On the other hand, offshore oil rigs solve a multitude of problems in one go.
+On the other hand, offshore oil platforms solve many problems in one go.
 For instance, they do not occupy land reserved for industries or habitation.

 Special technology has been developed to prevent an accidental leak or blowout at such facilities, thereby nullifying the chances of water contamination.
 Lastly, they can be towed across different locations after an existing oil well has been drained.

 People have been instrumental in these massive oil rigs’ safe and efficient operations.
 They handle a variety of tasks- from engineering to assistive.

 For instance, specialists and inspectors ensure the rig is in working order, engineers work to rectify any potential flaws, and auxiliary staff keep the entire crew fed and provide other services.

 While people are fundamental to these rigs’ functioning, efforts are gradually being made to shift to a safer and more remote alternative.
 This way, only essential visits would be required.

 The Life Of A Worker On An Oil Rig

 Life changes dramatically for one who decides to step foot in this industry.
 Earlier, life on an offshore oil rig was arduous, but there have been significant changes and improved living conditions.

 One needs to get outfitted to start work on the rig; hence, safety glasses, hard hats, coveralls and steel-toed boots are issued on arrival.

 Regular safety training is conducted before and during employment.

-The work designated to a rig worker usually falls on an 8-12 hour shift with breaks for food in the morning, noon and night.
+Oil rig workers have an 8-12 hour shift with breaks for food in the morning, noon and night.
 One might have to do night shifts since this industry operates 24 hours a day and seven days a week.